peppertech/OracleJETWorkshop2019/part1.md

 ```js #button { border: none; }
 ojet create component my-invoice-timeline
 ```

+**Note:** Instaed of the 'my-' prefix, uuse your initials or use your company prefix, to make your Web Component unique and not conflict with others.
+Remember to never use 'oj-' as prefix, which is reserved for the Oracle JET team.

 2. Take a look at your source structure, find the new 'my-invoice-timeline' Web Component, in the 'src/jet-composites' folder, and explore its structure.